Agent Memory (Soul Pattern)

 ### During work

-- Always use `expected_version` from a prior fetch
+- Always pass `expected_version` from a prior fetch (optimistic concurrency)

 ### End of session